algorithmsrock/Sprint-Challenge--Processes-and-Scheduling/lssh/Answers.md

 	 command has no effect on them.

 3. Describe the job of the Scheduler in the OS in general.

+	 A Scheduler is responsible for managing processes in the Operating System that the CPU should execute at a certain time.
+It manages the order of operations based on priority and allocated system resources.
+Here are examples of the scheduling algorithms: First In First Out, Earliest deadline first, Shortest Job First, Shortest remaining time first, fixed priority pre-emptive, Round Robin, Multilevel queue and work-conserving.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+    A plain Round-Robin scheduler has a